 Mural, Fresco, and Painting Restoration Services

-The conservation and preservation services discussed above are focused primarily on stabilizing murals and other painted works, as well as preventing future damage.
-Sometimes, though, various restoration services may be required—for example, when a large section of the work has been lost to damage.
+The conservation and preservation services discussed above are focused primarily on stabilizing murals and other painted works, as well as preventing future and active deterioration.
+Sometimes, various restoration services may be required—for example, when a large section of the work has been lost to damage.
 In these cases, our work proceeds similarly to how it does for conservation and preservation, beginning with archival research and scientific analysis and ending with the necessary reconstruction and restoration.

-Our conservators are skilled in the recreation of notable styles of decoration such as:
+Our conservators are skilled in the recreation of notable styles and techniques of decoration such as:

 - Art Nouveau

 - Hudson River School

 - Plein Air